ApiLogicServer/Docs/docs/Logic.md

 ## With GenAI Logic Automation

+You can use Natural Language to create logic during project creation, or for existing projects.
+For more information, [see here](WebGenAI-CLI.md#create-projects-with-logic){:target="_blank" rel="noopener"}.

+&nbsp;

+## With CoPilot

 If you have Copilot installed, you can use GenAI to create rules.
 Enter your GenAI prompt, and use Copilot's **Insert at Cursor** button to pasted into `declare_logic.py`

 You will typically need to make some small changes, such as the import statements.